h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **Standardize**: To standardize the numeric columns to have mean of zero and unit variance, check this checkbox.
 Standardization is highly recommended; if you do not use standardization, the results can include components that are dominated by variables that appear to have larger variances relative to other attributes as a matter of scale, rather than true contribution.
 This option is selected by default.

+ >**Note**: If standardization is enabled, each column of numeric data is centered and scaled so that its mean is zero and its standard deviation is one before the algorithm is used.
+At the end of the process, the cluster centers on both the standardized scale (`centers_std`) and the de-standardized scale (`centers`) are displayed.
+ >To de-standardize the centers, the algorithm multiplies by the original standard deviation of the corresponding column and adds the original mean.
+Enabling standardization is mathematically equivalent to using `h2o.scale` in R with `center` = TRUE and `scale` = TRUE on the numeric columns.
+Therefore, there will be no discernible difference if standardization is enabled or not for K-Means, since H2O calculates unstandardized centroids.

 - **Seed**: Specify the random number generator (RNG) seed for algorithm components dependent on randomization.
 The seed is consistent for each H2O instance so that you can create models with the same starting conditions in alternative configurations.

 ###Interpreting a K-Means Model